 PhD students in economics, business, political science, sociology, law, and other related fields may apply so long as their dissertation sheds light on a relevant topic, including, but not limited to:

 - Market design

 Winners receive up to $2,500 (depending on the award) after the start of the Fall quarter and the rest upon submission of a research progress report at the end of the academic year.
-Award winners are also required to submit reports throughout the academic year on their research progress.
+Award winners are required to submit reports throughout the year on their research progress.
 Winners can also attend Stigler lunches and present their work in progress.

 The awards are open to University of Chicago students only.